 Your brain is not trying to torture you; it’s truly trying to be helpful.
 It is trying to save you from experiencing pain or harm and buys into the belief that we shouldn’t have to experience difficult emotions.

 We’re all trying to escape from our mind – we just don’t see it that way.
-We think we’re unhappy because of “a, b, c” – whether that is “I don’t make enough money”, “My relationship is terrible”, etc. We see situations and conditions and put the “blame” there.
+We think we’re unhappy because of “a, b, c” – whether that is “I don’t make enough money”, “My relationship is terrible”, "I wish I lived somewhere else", and so on.
+We see external situations and conditions and put the “blame” there.